ibtesamfatma/Credit_risk_customers/README.md

 Data Exploration (EDA) 📊
 We dived deep into the data using exploratory data analysis (EDA) to uncover hidden patterns and relationships between features and credit risk.
 Here's what we found:

+Observations:

+Property Magnitude Impact: The chart suggests that the type of property significantly influences the proportion of bad and good loans.
+Real Estate Dominance: Among the property types, real estate exhibits the highest percentage of good loans, followed by life insurance and car ownership.
+No Known Property: This category shows the lowest percentage of good loans, indicating a potential risk factor.
+Consistent Bad Loan Percentage: Across all property types, the percentage of bad loans remains relatively consistent, ranging from approximately 20% to 40%.
+Data Imbalance: The chart might indicate a potential class imbalance issue, as the percentage of good loans consistently outnumbers bad loans.

 Numerical Features: Kernel density estimation (KDE) plots revealed intriguing insights:
 Debt-to-Income Ratio: Lower debt-to-income ratios were strongly linked to good creditworthiness. 📈📉